formkit/docs-content/inputs/file.md

   file="/_content/examples/file-upload/file-upload.vue">
 </example>

-The `file` input has no unique props but the native input does have a number of unique attributes that alter the behavior of the file uploader.
+The `file` input has no unique props but the native HTML input does have a number of unique attributes that alter the behavior of the file uploader.

 <reference-table input="file" :attrs="['accept', 'capture', 'multiple', 'webkitdirectory' ]">
 </reference-table>